RocGod/hackathon/README.md

 http://shiftkeylabs.ca/calendar/shiftkey-py-hackathon/

 #Environment setting
-Download or clone the project to local
+Download or clone the project to local<br>
 1. Make sure the version of Python is 2.7
 2. run 'pip install -r requirements.txt' in cmd or Terminal